Daniel J. Frey

 Justice delayed is justice denied.

-They not only destroyed property through smashing and breaking, but they also filmed their crimes as they ransacked, urinated, and defecated.
+They not only destroyed property through smashing and breaking, but they also filmed their crimes as they ransacked, urinated, and defecated in the seat of our Democracy.

 They did this in the people's house.